 There is a veil which separates humans from the spirit world.
 It is neither completely opaque nor completely transparent.

 Sometimes, humans can see shapes and shadows moving behind the screen.
 Some catch occasional glimpses by accident.
-Perhaps they are looking in just the right place in the right moment.
+Perhaps they are looking in just the right place at the right moment.
 Some are able to peek behind it regularly.
 They know how and where to find the split in the curtain.
 Others don’t know where to look and cannot not see anything at all.
 And even those who can see do not always know what they are observing.
 They can only interpret through their own filters.

-An earthly event with a thousand human witnesses produces a thousand different accounts, each person experiencing and perceiving events in their own way.
+An earthly event with a thousand human witnesses produces a thousand different accounts.
+Each person experiences and perceives the events in their own way.

 And so it is when humans peer behind the veil.

 Humans can only see as much as their limited senses allow.
 The Other Side is not comprised of substance or dimension which humans can perceive or understand.
 They can distinguish light within a certain spectrum, but The Other Side has colors which humans cannot even dream of.
 They can hear only within specific frequencies.
 Most of what is on the Other Side vibrates differently.